AlteredAdmin/Curated-lists/Programming/Low or No Code Tools.md

 ## Tools
 - [Airtable](https://www.airtable.com/) -  Our mission is to democratize software creation by enabling anyone to build the tools that meet their needs.
 People around the world use Airtable to do everything from cattle tracking to filmmaking.
 - [budibase](https://budibase.com/) -  Design, build, automate, deploy and scale custom internal applications in minutes, and with confidence.
-- [Appsmith](https://www.appsmith.com/) - Build, ship, and maintain internal tools, Connect to any datasource, Create UI with pre-built widgets, Code freely with an inbuilt JS editor, Deploy with 1 click
+- [Appsmith](https://www.appsmith.com/) - Build, ship, and maintain internal tools, Connect to any datasource, Create UI with pre-built widgets, Code freely with an inbuilt JS editor, Deploy with 1 click.
+- [Tooljet](https://www.tooljet.com/) - Open-source low-code framework to build & deploy internal tools within minutes.
+- [Nocodb](https://www.nocodb.com/) - NocoDB is an open source #NoCode platform that turns any database into a smart spreadsheet.
+- [Baserow](https://baserow.io/) - Create your own online database without technical experience.
+Our user friendly no-code tool gives you the powers of a developer without leaving your browser.
+[frappeframework](https://frappeframework.com/) - Low code, open source, web framework in Python and Javascript for the 21st century

 ## Automation
 - [ifttt](https://ifttt.com/) - Quickly and easily automate your favorite apps and devices.